-Portsmouth is one of the most festive towns in New England.
+Portsmouth is one of the most festive towns during the winter in New England.
 It’s actually known as one of the world’s Christmas capitals!
 Each December the city of Portsmouth has a tree lighting event and parade.
 The tree lighting takes place right in Market Square, where the tree is put up each year.
-The parade was canceled this year because of COVID, but the town is still decked out the the max!

 This year the Portsmouth Historical Society is celebrating its 30th annual Gingerbread House Exhibit and Contest!
 The storefronts in Market Square all have the gingerbread houses on display in their windows.
-And these aren’t just your typical gingerbread houses, there are mansions, tree houses, etc. Check them out!
+These aren’t just your typical gingerbread houses, there are mansions, tree houses, etc. Check them out!

 Portsmouth also has several holiday events each year including the annual Candlelight Stroll Under the Stars at Strawberry Banke!
-This is self-guided and completely COVID safe since it’s all outdoors and tickets are sold to limited groups each hour.
 There’s also an ice skating rink at Strawberry Banke!

 Pro-tip: Want to see it all?
 Portsmouth has a holiday trolley too!
-I did this a few years ago with Nathaniel’s family and had a blast.
+I did this a few years ago and had a blast.

 5. Woodstock, Vermont

 Woodstock, VT was on my fall leaf peeping bucket list, but wow, this place HAS to be on the holiday list too!
-This town is one of the most charming towns in New England and truly comes to life around the holidays.
+This town is one of the most charming towns in New England and truly comes to life during winter.
 The town square is lit up with twinkling lights, the covered bridge is decorated, and don’t even get me started on the Woodstock Inn.
 This places brings cozy to a whole new level.

-You should visit Woodstock during the Wassail Weekend, where the town celebrates the opening of the holiday season with a horse-drawn carriage parade in costume, historic home visits, caroling, concerts, food, wassail and good cheer throughout!
+You should visit Woodstock during the Wassail Weekend, where the town celebrates the opening of the holiday season with a horse-drawn carriage parade, historic home visits, caroling, concerts, food, wassail and good cheer throughout!

 Pro-tip: This weekend is normally the first weekend of December.

-Ok, I promised this list would be the top 5 places to visit in New England during the holidays, but if you made it this far, I have a surprise for you!
+Ok, I promised this list would be the top 5 places to visit during winter in New England, but if you made it this far, I have a surprise for you!
 Here’s a 6th recommendation for the holidays in New England: It’s the Yankee Candle Village in Deerfield, MA!
 Known as one of New England’s favorite day trip destinations, you can personalize candles to capture cherished memories in scents and wax, catch snowflakes indoors at the Bavarian Village, satisfy your sweet tooth, shop for toys, gifts, home décor, and kitchen and garden items, and celebrate Christmas every day!

-I hope these ideas inspire you to enjoy the holidays in New England, whether it be this year (with your mask on of course) or in years to come!
+I hope these ideas inspire you to enjoy winter in New England, whether it be this year or in years to come!
 Happy holidays everyone!